Artists: Benjamin Bacon, Vivian Xu

-This installation was created in collaboration with Benjamin Bacon.
-This piece was supported by the Shenzhen Science, Technology and Arts (STArts) Festival in 2020.
+This piece was commissioned by and exhibited at the Shenzhen Science, Technology and Arts (STArts) Festival in 2020.

 This piece was featured in Neural Magazine Issue 68 - Winter 2021, and was nominated for Ars Electronica 2021 in the AI and Life Art category.